Written by Divinity Nutra, Updated on March 21, 2022

 A 2016 study surveyed subjects who consumed dietary supplements to treat gout.
 Baking soda and ACV were among the list of natural remedies.
 Both were found effective in reducing gout flares within a month, showing potential for further research.
 (8)

-Baking Soda and ACV have also demonstrated sufficient evidence within diabetic subjects when used on an individual basis.
+Baking Soda and ACV have also demonstrated sufficient evidence within diabetic subjects when used on an individual basis, even in those suffering from neuropathy.
 Currently, there is no evidence to suggest the combined effects of both products would be an improvement when compared to each on their own.

 One study found vinegar can help lower blood glucose and improve insulin levels.
 (9)